An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Introduction

 The most basic type of sieving is \emph{2-tuple} sieving.
 The idea here is to begin by sampling a large list~$L$ of $m$ random vectors from the lattice $\Lambda$, all of roughly the same norm $R$, with $R$ chosen large enough to allow efficient sampling (in fact we may assume $R=1$ by scaling the lattice at the start).
 We then try to find slightly shorter vectors that are sums or differences of pairs of vectors $\vx,\vy \in L$ (note that $\vx+\vy$ and $\vx-\vy$ are still in $\Lambda$ because a lattice is closed under taking integer linear combinations).
-The heuristic assumption on the vectors in~$L$ is that they behave like i.i.d.\ uniformly random vectors in $\mathbb{R}^d$.
-Given two uniformly random $\vx,\vy \in \mathbb{R}^d$ of the same norm $R$, the probability that $\vx+\vy$ or $\vx-\vy$ has norm $<R$ can be seen to be $p\approx 2^{-0.2075d}$ from basic estimates of the area of a cap on a $d$-dimensional sphere.
-With $m$ initial vectors, we have $\binom{m}{2}$ 2-tuples of vectors, so if the vectors indeed behave like random vectors then the expected number of 2-tuples inducing a shorter vector is $p\binom{m}{2}$.
+The use of heuristics in the analysis of this approach can be explained as follows.
+Given two uniformly random $\vx,\vy \in \R^d$ of the same norm $R$, the probability that $\vx+\vy$ or $\vx-\vy$ has norm $<R$ can be seen to be $p\approx 2^{-0.2075d}$ from basic estimates of the area of a cap on a $d$-dimensional sphere.
+With $m$ initial vectors, we have $\binom{m}{2}$ 2-tuples of vectors, so if these vectors behave like i.i.d.\ uniformly random unit vectors then the expected number of 2-tuples inducing a shorter vector is $p\binom{m}{2}$.
 Hence, choosing $m\approx 2/p\approx 2^{0.2075d}$ ensures there will be roughly $m$ 2-tuples that each give a shorter vector.
-If we can efficiently \emph{find} those $m$ good 2-tuples, then we have generated a new list~$L'$ of $m$ shorter lattice vectors, which (heuristically) should still essentially behave like i.i.d.\ uniformly random vectors (this is a common assumption in lattice-sieving algorithms, and has been extensively verified numerically~\cite{NV08,BLS2016,ADHKPS19}).
-This list $L'$ will form the starting point of the next sieving step.
-We can now iterate: form a new list~$L''$ of roughly $m$ lattice vectors of even shorter norm by taking sums or differences of 2-tuples of vectors from~$L'$, and so on.
+If we can efficiently \emph{find} those $m$ good 2-tuples, then we have generated a new list~$L'$ of $m$ shorter lattice vectors.
+The heuristic assumption is that, once normalized, the vectors in~$L'$ again behave like i.i.d.\ uniformly random unit vectors (this is a common assumption in lattice-sieving algorithms, and has been extensively verified numerically~\cite{NV08,BLS2016,ADHKPS19}).
+This list $L'$ will form the starting point of the next sieving iteration.
+Under the heuristic assumption, we can then form a new list~$L''$ of roughly $m$ lattice vectors of even shorter norm by taking sums or differences of 2-tuples of vectors from~$L'$, and so on.